Skip to Content

 Italy is known for its food, and Rome is a melting pot of different flavors.
 Our favorite dish to eat there is pasta (duh).
 We can make fresh pasta at home, but nothing tastes like it does there.
 The ingredients are fresh, the flavors are robust, and for some reason while on vacation we can eat more.
 Take advantage of Roman cuisine and find new ways to enjoy the world’s greatest carb.

-Tip 4: eat all the pasta and try new styles
+Tip 4: eat all the pasta and try new styles.
+Rome food tours are a great way to try new pastas!

 On every corner, in Rome you will find gelaterias.
 These are shops that sell Italian ice cream called gelato.
 There are so many varieties to choose from.
 My favorite is pistachio or Nutella, and we all loved the lemon.
 It’s a great way to cool down from the heat!